Need to talk? Call 1800 882 436.

 What is disability and parenting support?

-The government support you get depends on where you live.
+The government support you can get depends on where you live.
 Some support is for everyone in Australia.
 Other support is provided by state and territory governments.

 National Disability Insurance Scheme